BEHIND THE WHEEL: BMW M5

 SUNDAY SEPTEMBER 18, 2016

 This is a big one, my M cherry being plucked.
 The car presented was in blue but it got me wondering why I didn’t like the colour as much I thought I would.
-As far as first impression goes, it doesn’t get better than this.
-The 5 breathes into life expelling the noise from hell through its quad exhaust and looks imposing with 20-inch wheels on.
-And and.. those side vents alone do it for me.
+As far as first impression goes, it doesn’t get better than this, the 5 breathes into life expelling the noise from hell through its quad exhaust and looks imposing with 20-inch wheels on.
+And and.. those side vents are so proportionately beautiful.

-The first thing I did having gotten in was turning off the start-stop mechanism and activating seat ventilation.
-Things got even better after some acquainting because the M neither pitch nor roll like a cruise which does happen in a 528i.
-Body control is excellent since there was no noticeable flex or wallow like most 2-tonne and up cars do.
+First thing to do is to turn off the start-stop mechanism and turn on seat ventilation.
+Things got even better after some acquainting because the M neither pitch nor roll like a ferry which is the case for a 528i.
+Body control is excellent since there was no noticeable flex or wallow like many two or more tonnes cars tend to.

 Everything that’s M